Kirstie Lynn Dobbs, Ph.D.

 About Me

-Dr. Kirstie Lynn Dobbs is currently an Assistant Professor of Practice in the Department of Political Science and Public Policy and the Early College Program at Merrimack College in North Andover, MA.
+Dr. Kirstie Lynn Dobbs is an Assistant Professor of Practice in the Department of Political Science and Public Policy.
+She is the Director of the Early College Program and Faculty Community Engagement Strategy at Merrimack College in North Andover, MA.
+She also serves as Special Assistant to the Vice-President of Enrollment for Community Engagement at Merrimack.
 In her dissertation, she analyzed why youth in Tunisia were so active during the 2011 Arab Spring revolution but were still less likely than older generations to vote at the ballot box in the aftermath of the democratic transition.